Astrakhan Astrakhan Oblast, Russia Travel Guide

 Astrakhan has several hospitals and clinics.
 Private clinics generally offer higher standards of care.

 Pharmacies (apteka) are frequent and well-stocked for common over-the-counter medications.
-For prescription medications, bring sufficient supplies and a doctor's letter.
+For prescription medications, pack sufficient supplies and a doctor's letter.
 Secure comprehensive travel insurance with health insurance and emergency evacuation.
 World Nomads and SafetyWing are good options.

 Drinking water: Do not generally recommend tap water without boiling or filtering.
 Stick to bottled water.
 Food Hygiene: Eat at reputable establishments, be cautious with street food.